Fiona730/Fiona730.github.io/_pages/about.md

 About Me
 ------
-I graduated from Peking University in 2020.
-I plan to enroll in CMU MSCV in 2021 Fall.
-My research interest includes deep learning, computer vision and computer graphics.
+I am currently a first year Computer Science Master student at ETH Zurich with visual computing major.
+I earned my bachelor's degree from Peking University in 2020 and worked as a full time graphics engineer and techinical artist at ByteDance temporarily after graduation.
+I worked on computer vision in my bachelor's, and now my research interest focuses on computer graphics.

 Publications
 ------